Image by Malachi Witt from Pixabay

 - Profile picture.
 Professional photos are best, but any clear photo will do.
 Friendly faces make better connections, but be sure to avoid blurry pictures, group images, or inanimate objects.

 - Headline.
 Some networks allow customizing your headline description of yourself.
-So, use some keywords that highlight your role passion for the products, brand, or associated lifestyle.
+So, use some keywords that highlight your role and passion for the products, brand, or associated lifestyle.

 - Company.
 For instance, LinkedIn allows you to link to your company page.
 This is a great way to highlight your company’s presence further.